 start your own publishing company.*

-*Bottom line $Bonus: Owning the publishing rights means you can print for up to 50% less at the same printer used by publishers like Author House, Xlibris, Iuniverse, Xulon Press and the list goes on.
+*Bottom line Bonus: Buying and using your own ISBN means you will own the publishing rights to your book and you can print for up to 50% less at the same printer used by publishers like Author House, Xlibris, Iuniverse, Xulon Press and the list goes on.

 Red Flag: You forfeit your publishing rights when you buy a vanity publisher's package with a "unique ISBN."
 Don't fall for the package deal—that unique ISBN won't be yours and it will cost you dearly.

-Big red flag: no distributor will touch your book if you don't own the ISBN.
+Big red flag: No distributor will touch your book if you don't own the ISBN.
 You will be on your own.

 (1) Uncover secrets online publishers don't want you to know.